-Candidates who satisfy the work and disability requirements will be asked five following questions to determine eligibility.
+Candidates who satisfy the work and disability requirements will be asked the following five questions to help determine eligibility.
 The questions determine financial qualifications and the severity of the condition.
 These questions are:

 - Is your condition “severe?”
 The condition must restrict you from doing activities such as lifting, standing, walking, sitting or remembering for at least 12 months.

 - Is your condition found in the list of disabling conditions?
-The Social Security office keeps a list of impairments that is 30 items long, and your disability must be on Part A or Part B of that list to qualify.
+The Social Security office keeps a list of impairments, and your disability must be on Part A or Part B of that list to qualify.

 - Can you do the work you previously did?
 You are only eligible for the program if you are not physically or mentally capable of work.

 - Can you do any other type of work?
 The SSA will review work options with you to determine if there is some other form of gainful employment that you can perform.